jurisdiction

 Dividends are subject to Portuguese CIT at the standard CIT.
 However, a participation exemption on dividends received is granted if all of the following conditions are verified:

-• the entity that receives the dividends owns directly or indirectly at least 10% of the capital or voting rights of the payer
+- Owns directly or indirectly, at least 10% of the share capital or of the voting rights of the payer;

-• the entity that receives the dividends holds the interest referred above for an uninterrupted period of at least 1 year, or it makes a commitment to hold the interest until the 1-year holding period is complete
+- Holds such interest for an uninterrupted period of at least 1 year, or it makes a commitment to hold the interest until the 1-year holding period is complete.

 Specific tax regime for interest